Edith Evans: Stardom

 Looking back in 1976 at Evans's career The Times observed that the two decades after her success as Millamant showed the range of her talent.
 The paper counted among her "performances of absolute assurance" in this period those in Tiger Cats (1924), The Beaux' Stratagem (1927), The Lady with a Lamp (1929), and The Apple Cart (1929) in which she played Orinthia, the king's mistress, a role written for her by Shaw.
 During the 1930s she played in several Broadway seasons, some productions transferred from London and others new.
-While she was in New York playing the Nurse opposite the Juliet of Katharine Cornell her husband died suddenly in London.
+While she was in New York playing the Nurse opposite Katharine Cornell as Juliet, Evans's husband died suddenly in London.
 She returned, devastated, and encouraged by colleagues found solace by throwing herself into her work.

 Evans's notable roles of the 1930s included Irela in Evensong (1932), Gwenny in The Late Christopher Bean (1933), four Shakespeare parts, and in 1939 Lady Bracknell in The Importance of Being Earnest.
 She played the last of these on and off for seven years, on tour and in London, and by 1947, when a Broadway run was offered, she declined to act in the piece again.
 She played Lady Bracknell on film (1952) and television (1960) but never again on the stage.

 During the Second World War Evans joined an ENSA company travelling to Gibraltar to entertain Allied troops.
 The following year she played in a West End revival of Heartbreak House, this time playing Hesione Hushabye.
 She toured for ENSA in Britain, Europe and India in 1944 and 1945.
 Returning to London, at the end of the war she played Mrs Malaprop in The Rivals.
 The production was not liked by the critics, and Evans's performance drew respectful rather than ecstatic reviews.